mcwic/outreachprogramhowto/index.Rmd

 --- .class #id

 ## Week 4 (continued) - Introduction to the Internet
-This video introduces the internet and this video introduces HTML.
+Show students these videos & discuss any questions they might have.
+If you are not familiar with HTML you may want to read ahead in our <a href="http://mcwic.github.io/htmltutorial/">HTML Teacher Tutorial</a> first.
+<ul> <li> <a href="">Introduction to the Internet</a> </li> <li> <a href="">Introduction to HTML</a> </li>

-Related <a href="http://mcwic.github.io/htmlblocks/blandrolemodellibrary.html">computer scientist profiles</a> are: System Administrator & Web Developer & IBM Web Guru.
+If you have extra time, direct students to the relevant web developer <a href="http://mcwic.github.io/htmlblocks/blandrolemodellibrary.html">computer scientist profiles</a>: System Administrator & Web Developer & IBM Web Guru.

 --- .class #id